 Sophie’s experienced team carry out the day to day work, although the responsibility for decisions rests with Samantha as the appointed Deputy.
 The team prides itself on being client focused and caring and having a large team provides a wealth of experience.

 Find out more about our Court of Protection team.

 Speak to our Court of Protection solicitors in Plymouth

-For more information or to arrange a no-obligation appointment with one of the Court of Protection solicitors, please contact the team’s New Client Co-ordinator Daron Christian.
+For more information or to arrange a no-obligation appointment with one of the Court of Protection solicitors, please contact our Client Services team on 01752 292201.

 How our Court of Protection solicitors can help you

 Applying to become a Court of Protection Deputy

 We assist those who wish to apply to be appointed as a Deputy for Property and Affairs and/or Health and Welfare.
 This service is normally conducted for a fixed fee.

 We will prepare the application forms and deal with the application on your behalf.
 When the Order appointing you as Deputy is received from the Court of Protection, matters are then handed back to you to deal with the day-to-day management of the person’s affairs.